 Concrete is a commonly utilized construction tool.
-From foundation leveling to sidewalks, concrete serves varying purposes within the construction field and provides numerous benefits to the public.
+From foundations to sidewalks, concrete serves a variety of purposes within the construction field and provides numerous benefits to the public.
 As such, it is crucial that concrete and slabs are applied appropriately and correctly.
-Defects in concrete is problematic for structural integrity and everyday citizens.
-If you suspect a concrete defect in your area, an expert construction lawyer at Warner, Sechrest & Butts can help.
+Defects in concrete are problematic for structural integrity and everyday citizens.
+If you suspect a concrete defect in your area, an expert construction lawyer at Warner, Sechrest & Butts, P.A. can help.

 Concrete Defects Are Common